-He knows how to make the link between thermodynamic aspects and microstructures of metallic materials It understands the relationship between the microscopic aspects of a material and its macroscopic properties in terms of mechanical behaviour.
+He/she knows how to make the link between thermodynamic aspects and microstructures of metallic materials (phase diagrams)

+He/She understands the relationship between the microscopic aspects of a material and its macroscopic properties in terms of mechanical behaviour.

-He can develop a synthesis strategy in relation to the expected properties of an alloy.
+He/She can develop a synthesis strategy in relation to the expected properties of an alloy.